Chukwuma Michael Umeoji

 Umeoji was the All Progressives Grand Alliance (APGA) flag bearer in the gubernatorial elections taking place on 6 November 2021.
 After Umeoji's selection as candidate for governor, a party committee disqualified him from the primary election on grounds of "defiance and insubordination to the party authority" and "doubtful financial status".
 He appealed the disqualification, unsuccessfully.
 A week before the November 6th election, Charles Soludo was confirmed the APGA candidate.
 In response, Umeoji joined rival party All Progressives Congress (APC).

 Personal life

-He graduated from the University of Nigeria, Nsykka with a BA in Philosophy in 1992.
+He graduated from the University of Nigeria, Nsukka with a BA in Philosophy in 1992.
 He obtained a Master's in Philosophy from Nnamdi Azikiwe University.